cacaiocamp/joyOSCMapper/README.md

 * **[License](#license)**

 ## Instalation
 With the openFrameworks already downloaded for your IDE, you will first need to build a .dll of JoyShockLibrary for your OS.
-If you are using a x64 Windows, the .dll and .lib files in the _libs/_ folder are already the ones.
+If you are using a x64 Windows, the .dll and .lib files in the _libs/_ folder are already the right ones.
 If x86, you can get the [latest x86 release of JoyShockLibrary](https://github.com/JibbSmart/JoyShockLibrary/releases).

 After that, all the files you need are on the _src/_ folder.
 You will also need to make the link of your project/solution to the folder where the .dll and .lib files are and a openFrameworks app with _ofxOsc_ and _ofxGUI_ addons imported.